 There’s no shortage of accommodation here and the bedrooms lay the simple luxury on thick, with throws and rugs, exposed-stone walls and low beams.
 Décor in the shape of one-off gems from around the farm dots the rooms and farm-life-inspired artwork reminds you you’re deep in the rural dream.

-Five spacious bedrooms come with stylish brick-tiled and tongue-and-grooved en-suites.
+Three spacious bedrooms come with stylish brick-tiled and tongue-and-grooved en-suites.
 The ground-floor master bedroom is a kingsize en-suite.
-On the first floor, you’ll find two superking-size rooms with en-suites and another superking offering access to a single on the mezzanine level.
+On the first floor, you’ll find a superking-size room with en-suite.